untillpro/ci-action/README.md

     # Folders and files that will be ignored when checking (comma separated)
     ignore: ''

+    # The name of the organization on GitHub containing private repositories
+    organization: 'untillpro'

     # Auth token used to fetch dependencies from private repositories
     token: ''